code4it-dev/c4it-hugo/content/article/2023/100-advanced-integration-tests-webapplicationfactory/index.md

 }
 ```

 As you can see, we are creating an `IServiceScope` by calling `_factory.Services.CreateScope()`.
-Since we have to discard this scope after the test run, we have to place it within a `using` block.
+Since we have to discard this scope after the test run, we have to **place it within a `using` block**.
 Then, we can create a new instance of `SocialLinkParser` by calling `_scope.ServiceProvider.GetRequiredService<SocialLinkParser>()` and create all the tests we want on the concrete implementation of the class.

-The benefit of this approach is that you have all the internal dependencies already resolved, without relying on mocks.
+The benefit of this approach is that **you have all the internal dependencies already resolved, without relying on mocks**.
 You can then ensure that everything, from that point on, works as you expect.

 Here I created the scope within a `using` block.
 There is another approach that I prefer: create the `scope` instance in the `SetUp` method, and call `Dispose()` on it the the `TearDown` phase: